samikshapawar08/samikshapawar08/README.md

 Here are some of the projects I've worked on 👇

 ### 🔹 [Ai Pitch Geneartor Website](https://github.com/samikshapawar08/PitchCraft-Ai)
-> A modern, scroll-animated tech magazine built with Next.js, Tailwind CSS, and framer-motion.
-Fully responsive with a 3D grid design.
+> A modern, ai pitch generator website for startups.

 ---